*If you want to start at the BEGINNING of my pregnancy posts, click here!*

 You shouldn’t use regular deodorant when you’re pregnant.
-Lots of them have aluminum, and heavy metals like that are really toxic for a developing fetus.
+Lots of them contain aluminum, and heavy metals like that are really toxic for a developing fetus.

 So, I went to the Commissary (on-base army grocery store) and bought these two gems:

-Tom’s is an all-natural brand with everything from tooth paste to who knows what else.
+Tom’s is an all-natural brand of toiletry products like tooth paste and deodorant.

-That Jason brand was sitting right next to the Tom’s sticks, and I couldn’t help but buy that one, too, when I spotted it.
+That Jason brand was sitting right next to the Tom’s sticks, and I couldn’t help but buy that stick, too, when I spotted it and read the label.

 For the record, I wanted lavender scented Tom’s, but they only had apricot and lemongrass, and lemongrass was not agreeing with me in the store.

 So, what do I think of these deodorants?

 Seriously, you apply them and you immediately have sticky armpits.